Vadskye/Rise/docs/standard_effects.md

   * Deal std -1d to all within Huge cone from you
   * Deal std -1d to enemies within Large radius from you
   * Deal std -1d to all within Med radius in Med range
+  * r3 condition until eonr or r3 condition on crit vs enemies in Small radius in std range

 Rank 6 Focus/non-choice; Rank 8 non-Focus:
 * Shared: